Unsure where you are going to grow your vegetables? Learn how to find the best spot for your veggie garden and prepare it!

 Note: I’m an advocate for raised beds instead of traditional in ground vegetable beds or row gardening as it is sometimes called.
 So you’ll notice below references mainly to raised bed gardening but most of this information can also be applied to traditional in-ground beds.

-But I’m going to say it as well with respect to the location of your vegetable garden beds.
-There is nothing more important than finding the right location.
+There is nothing more important than finding the best vegetable garden location.
 You can have the best soil and the best plants, but if your beds are in the wrong place, you won’t have much success.

 The key to growing most vegetables is sunlight.
 Plants use sunlight to convert water and oxygen via photosynthesis literally into food (mainly glucose) to sustain them.
 Without adequate sunlight your plants will still grow but not well.

-As the infographic shows, fruiting plants like tomatoes need lots of sunlight and heat to mature the fruits.
+As the infographic “Sunlight Requirements for Vegetables” shows, fruiting plants like tomatoes need lots of sunlight and heat to mature the fruits.
 Whereas leafy greens like lettuce can handle part shade and only a few hours of sunlight a day.

 I would not try and grow anything in full shade, except in the heat of the summer and only those veggies that can manage just a few hours of sun.